Ardugoer/bike_speedometer/README.md

                            INSTRUCTIONS ON FIXTURING THE SPEEDOMETER

 - Ziptie the sensor to the fork of your bicycle, ziptie the computer part to your handlebars,
-- ziptie the sensor cable in such a way that it does not get pulled on in any steering position
+- Ziptie the sensor cable in such a way that it does not get pulled on in any steering position